indiana-university/rivet-source/src/components/button/README.md

 ## Adding the markup

 A button is made up of a `button` element with the class `rvt-button`.
+Be aware that buttons will automatically submit nearby forms on the page unless they have the type="button" attribute.

 ```
 <button class="rvt-button">Primary</button>
 ```

-> Button types

-> Be aware that buttons will automatically submit nearby forms on the page unless they have the type="button" attribute.

-### Additional variations
+### Additional options

+#### Status

-Modifier classes can be added to set a button's color to a specific status:
+Modifier classes can be added to set a button's color to a specific status.
+For information about all available status options, please see [UPDATE LATER](#).

 ```
 // Success